46 Comments

 Wedding Reception in Peru

-The religious ceremony is followed by a huge reception at the most beautiful or prestigious venues the couple or their parents can afford.
-It often includes lots of delicious food and an open bar, wedding cake, photographer, music and dancing, an entertainment program with professional dancers or animators, for example, and party games; so generally, a large night-long celebration.
+The religious ceremony is often followed by a large reception at one of the most beautiful or prestigious venues the couple or their families can afford.
+These celebrations typically feature plenty of good food, an open bar, a wedding cake, a photographer, music and dancing, and sometimes even an entertainment program with professional dancers or animators and a few party games.
+In short, it’s usually a lively, night-long celebration.

 Wedding costs in Peru